eBike Conversion Kit Tested

 - The hub in the front wheel means you are not changing the rear wheel gearing which makes for easy conversion.

-- The weight at the front makes your bike weight evenly distributed and therefore easier to move around.
+- The weight at the front makes your bike weight evenly distributed and therefore easier to move around

-The ultimate in re-cycling
+The ultimate recycling

 Whether you’re looking for an electric bike for commuting or want to hit the trails.
 An e-bike lets you tackle longer days, steeper hills, and heavier loads.